xreptoid/viperfish/README.md

 Currently, it supports only Binance Spot market.

 viperfish initializes orderbooks using data from [Reptoid](https://www.reptoid.com) servers.
 Currently, it is free, but soon it will require a token for data access.
 It consumes orderbook diffs via the default exchange WebSocket API, using `<symbol>@depth@100ms` in the case of Binance.

+It takes time to initialize.
+If you are hosted in AWS ap-northeast-1 (Tokyo) or nearby, initialization could take ~20 seconds.
+We plan to reduce it to a few seconds soon.
+In other locations, initialization could take a few minutes due to the downloading of ~20-50MB of data.

 ## Example

 ```cpp